Qualified Intermediaries (QI), Withholding Foreign Partnerships (WP), Withholding Foreign Trusts (WT) Frequently Asked Questions

 A1.
 Yes.
 Section 10.07 of the QI agreement provides that a QI may apply for a waiver of the periodic review requirement if it is a QI that is not acting as a QDD and it meets the other requirements of section 10.07.
 Under Notice 2020-2, 2020-3 I.R.B.
 327, a QI that is a QDD is not required to perform a periodic review with respect to its QDD activities for a certification period ending in any calendar year prior to 2023.
 A QI that is a QDD (whether or not it acted as a QDD) may, however, still be required to conduct a periodic review of its QI activities that are not QDD activities for those years.
 Thus, the IRS will permit a QI that is a QDD and that has a certification period ending in any calendar year before 2023 to apply for a waiver of the periodic review when it otherwise meets the requirements of section 10.07 of the QI agreement with respect to its QI activities that are not QDD activities.
 (If a QI does not have any QI activity, it should apply for a waiver.)
 To request a waiver, the QI should complete Parts I, II, and III (Waiver of Periodic Review) of the certification taking into account both its QDD and non-QDD activities (except for Part III, which only takes into account non-QDD activities) and, in Part A (step 1 of 3 - Eligibility for Waiver), check the box titled "QI is an FFI that is not also acting as a QDD."
 See FAQ Q9 under the heading Certifications and Periodic Reviews regarding the year to indicate as the periodic review year in the case of a QI applying for a waiver.

 A2.
 Section 10.04 of the QI agreement and section 8.04 of the WP and WT agreements provide that an internal or external reviewer must be independent.
 The preamble to the QI agreement provides that the reviewer must have sufficient independence to conduct the review objectively and cannot review his or her own work or the work of others in the same "firm."
 The IRS has received requests for clarification of the independence standard for external reviewers and, in particular, how the IRS construes the term "firm" for purposes of this requirement.
-Given these requests, for review years prior to 2019, the IRS will permit an external reviewer of a QI, WP, or WT to apply the standards of independence that would otherwise apply to its engagement to conduct the periodic review (such as the standards for an agreed-upon procedures engagement by a certified public accountant).
-The IRS intends to update this FAQ to provide further guidance on the independence standard for reviews of calendar years 2019 and later.
+The IRS will permit an external reviewer of a QI, WP, or WT to apply the standards of independence that would otherwise apply to its engagement to conduct the periodic review (such as the standards for an agreed-upon procedures engagement by a certified public accountant).

 A4.
 Yes.
 According to section 10.02(B) of the 2017 QI Agreement (QI Agreement), or section 8.02(C) of the 2017 WP Agreement (WP Agreement), the IRS, in its discretion, may permit a consolidated compliance program that includes two or more QIs that are members of a group of entities under common ownership, or two or more WPs that have the same sponsoring entity.
 The members of the group should (i) operate under a uniform compliance program for purposes of this Agreement; (ii) share practices, procedures, and systems subject to uniform monitoring and control; and (iii) be subject to a consolidated periodic review that includes a review of internal controls and testing of transactions relevant to this Agreement with respect to each QI or WP in the consolidated compliance program.
 The formation of a Consolidated Compliance Group (CCG) may result in a more efficient use of resources, including a smaller periodic review sample size, than if each entity had a separate periodic review and filed a separate certification.
 Please see section 10.02(B) of the QI Agreement and section 8.02(C) of the WP Agreement for further requirements for a group of QIs or WPs, respectively, to form a CCG.